Vyral/ryan-ahearn/_posts/2020-03-17-how-has-the-coronavirus-affected-our-market.md

 Compared to March 2019, we’re down 5.1% in new listings. **Pending sales are up 21% compared to last year,** which is consistent with what we’ve been seeing lately.
 More homes have been coming off the market than being listed.&nbsp;

 Our total supply of homes listed in the county is down 39%.
-Sellers should be taking advantage of the extremely low inventory right now, it won’t last forever.
+Sellers should be taking advantage of the extremely low inventory right now; it won’t last forever.
 Compared to March 2019, the number of days on market has gone down by 15.4%.
-Houses are coming off the market fast and faster.&nbsp;
+Houses are coming off the market faster and faster.&nbsp;

 {% include pullquote.html %}